Introduction

 Ultimately, as Christians, when we gather for religious services, we do so to glorify God, and this shared purpose unites us, regardless of our outward appearance or personal style.

 What my generation was taught as being very disrespectful hasn’t necessarily been passed down to a large number of modern churches.
-For me personally, if I were to wear a hat in church, inside a church building, my programmed emotions say that I would consider it disrespectful to God and His church, even if it is actually just tradition.
+For me personally, if I were to wear a hat in church, inside a church building, my internally programmed emotions consider it disrespectful to wear a hat inside my church.

-On the other hand, our pastor is as Biblically centered as anyone I’ve ever met.
+On the other hand, our Senior pastor is a Godly man who oversees and teaches the word of God.
 It’s a church with a majority of people who are much younger than I am.
 So, I will refer to my pastor’s judgment on this and worship the Lord even if there are hats all around!

 Or, on with the debate!
 Just do it with love and kindness.